LouisFaure/paperfetch/README.md

 [search]
 # The search query to use for finding papers
 query = "machine learning neural networks"
+# Optional: a short text describing the researcher's current interests.
+# If provided, PaperFetch will include this text alongside the query when asking the LLM
+# to rate relevance.
+Example: "causal inference, interpretability, healthcare"
+researcher_interests = "causal inference, interpretability, healthcare"
 # Maximum number of papers to process with LLM (set to 0 to disable LLM processing entirely)
 max_papers_for_llm = 100